XTRM-Solutions/yamlfix/README.md

 - Open a command console
 - Execute `cd %GOPATH\src`
 -
 Execute `git clone https://<YOUR_GITHUB_USERNAME>:<YOUR_GITHUB_TOKEN>@github.com/XTRM-Solutions/yamlfix.git`

 - Execute `cd ./YAMLFIX`
-- Execute `go install`  this will compile the program, and place the executable into the `%GOROOT%/bin` directory ( installing Go itself should set both `GOPATH` and `GOROOT` environment variables).
+- Execute `go install` This will compile the program, and place the executable into the `%GOROOT%/bin` directory.
+  Installing Go itself should set both `GOPATH` and `GOROOT` environment variables).

 ## Usage